Wyoming Child Support

 Yes, Wyoming allows federal income tax refunds to be withheld when payments are overdue.
 If you are making payments on time, then your federal tax return should not be impacted.

 Paternity is the legal relationship a father shares with his child.
 Establishing paternity can provide a father with custodial and visitation rights.
 It also provides a basis for establishing court-ordered child support.
 Depending on your individual circumstances, paternity may be assumed, acknowledged or determined by the court.

-How do you establish paternity?
+How do you establish paternity in Wyoming?

 When parents of the child are already married, paternity is automatically assumed.
 Before the birth of the child, unmarried couples can voluntarily acknowledge paternity by signing an agreement.
 The courts may also establish paternity through courtordered DNA tests.

 What rights does a father have if not on the birth certificate?